mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 political alliance by creating economic dependency.
 On Arden itself extremely strict laws and bureaucratic procedures are in place.
-Enforcement is efficient and vigorous, not least because the Arden Society uses the laws its ‘elected’ officials pass to keep any prospective rivals from making any sort of credible challenge.
+Enforcement is efficient and vigorous, not least because the Arden Society uses the laws its 'elected' officials pass to keep any prospective rivals from making any sort of credible challenge.
 Meanwhile the world is undergoing a steady industrial growth, accompanied by investment in an expanded technological base.